Swiss-EU Talks To stabilise Ties Nearing A Deal - UrduPoint

 Swiss-EU Talks To 'stabilise' Ties Nearing A Deal

+After years of negotiations, Switzerland's government appeared poised to approve a package of agreements with the European Union, though Swiss lawmakers and a likely referendum could still sink the deal

-Geneva, (APP - UrduPoint / Pakistan Point News - 18th Dec, 2024) After years of negotiations, Switzerland appears poised to approve a package of agreements on its relations with the European Union this week, though Swiss lawmakers and a likely referendum could still tank the deal.
+Geneva, (APP - UrduPoint / Pakistan Point News - 18th Dec, 2024) After years of negotiations, Switzerland's government appeared poised to approve a package of agreements with the European Union, though Swiss lawmakers and a likely referendum could still sink the deal.

-"Today we have reached a stage where the two contracting parties believe it is time to blow the final whistle," said Gilbert Casasus, a European studies professor at the University of Fribourg.

-The result of that match, he said, "while not brilliant, has the advantage of satisfying both Bern and Brussels".

 For nearly two decades, the two sides have been discussing the need to simplify and harmonise ties, but relations soured in 2021, when, without warning, Bern slammed the door on the negotiations.